mark-wiemer/mocha-wiki/HOW-TO:-use-environment-variables.md

-Sometimes you might want your test to make use of variables on an environment-level.
+Sometimes you might want your test to make use of variables set on an environment-level.
 Common reasons for this include
 - flagging a run as CI
 - setting the domain of your app
 - pointing to a test db